mparker2/mparker_phd_thesis/chapter_6/text.md

 \label{ssec:extensin_res}

+### RNAseq of NMM treated seedlings confirms microarray expression results

+In order to corroborate the results of our microarray study on the effect of NMM on gene expression, we performed RNAseq using three replicates of NMM treated plants and control DMSO treated plants.
+Using a FDR threshold of 0.05, and an absolute log2 fold change of 1, we identified 2015 upregulated and 1653 downregulated genes, respectively.

 ### Gene Ontology shows plant cell wall specific genes are enriched in PG4s and downregulated by NMM

 \label{ssec:extensin_go}

-In order to corroborate the results of our microarray study on the effect of NMM on gene expression, we performed RNAseq using three replicates of NMM treated plants and control DMSO treated plants.
-Using a FDR threshold of 0.05, and an absolute log2 fold change of 1, we identified 2015 upregulated and 1653 downregulated genes, respectively.

 To identify gene ontology groups which are specifically enriched with exonic PG4s, we compared the observed levels of PG4s per gene to expected levels if PG4s were randomly distributed across all genes (weighted by gene length).
 These observed and expected levels were summarised for each gene ontology group.
 Sorting the results for groups with the greatest positive observed/expected ratio of PG4s on the template strand, we discovered that gene ontology groups involved with functions at the cell periphery, particularly in the plasma membrane and cell wall, had strong enrichments (Fig \ref{go_table}).
 The log2 fold enrichment in `GO:0005199`, which contains structural cell wall genes, was +4.4 (FDR < 4.8e-4).
 This corresponded to an observed number of 992 PG4s in only 32 genes (the average expectation under the null hypothesis was 46 PG4s).
 These PG4 dense gene ontology groups were also strongly enriched in the set of genes which are significantly downregulated by NMM in our RNAseq dataset (Fig\ref{go_table}, 50% of expressed genes in `GO:0005199` were downregulated by NMM, FDR = 9.6e-7).